NirobNabil/real_estate/assets/plugins/bootstrap/js/tests/README.md

 To run the unit test suite via [PhantomJS](http://phantomjs.org/), run `grunt test-js`.

-To run the unit test suite via a real web browser, open `index.html` in the browser.
+To run the unit test suite via a real web browser, open `index.php` in the browser.

 ## How do I add a new unit test?